trilitech/tezos-developer-docs/src/pages/baking/risks/index.md

 octez-client unset deposit limit for <delegate>
 ```

-**[1]:** _Before Ithaca amendment, over-delegated bakers could end up losing slots (thus not gaining the
-associated rewards) because they hadn't sufficient funds to cover the security deposits for all their attributed
-slots._

 ## Inactivity

 A baker who refuses or is unable to bake or endorse for five cycles will be treated as inactive by the chain,